Adty19/FruitBox-Games/README.md

 ## ⭐ If you like this project,

-Please ⭐-star the repo on GitHub!
+Please ⭐star the repo on GitHub!
 It will really help further development.